SmithsonianWorkshops/CodingInPython/Week 1/week_1_tutorial.md

 Now that you know how to ask for input and have experience with the addition operator, you should have the tools to write a simple addition calculator.

-For your homework, you will create a program that requests two numbers from the user, then adds those numbers together and returns the result.
+For your homework, you will create a program that requests two numbers from the user and returns the sum of those numbers.

 Good luck!